georgetoloraia/human/README.md

 `/ask` tokenizes the text, filters stopwords/short tokens, dedupes, and uses the `limit` as a total budget across tokens.

 ## Self-growing loop (experimental)
-Files under `manager/` implement a small self-evolution loop with persistence in `manager/brain_memory.json`.
+Files under `manager/` implement a small self-evolution loop with persistence in `manager/brain_memory.json` and a simple concept/goal layer stored in `manager/concept_graph.json`.

 Run the loop:
 ```bash